All Episodes

 And then I would hang up.

-But yeah, it's sh it's like for anyone who's actually looked at the transcripts, it's rather extraordinary that these things would just be said on the telephone.
+But yeah, it's like for anyone who's actually looked at the transcripts, it's rather extraordinary that these things would just be said on the telephone.

-Uh y'all go on down you go down Thank you for tuning in to American thought leaders.
+今年到目前为止可能这样的有十几个这样的增长。 Thank you for tuning in to American Thought Leaders.

 It's your way to support independent journalism.

-You can try it today for just one dollar a week.
+You can try it today for just $1 a week.

-So what what is it that you've come to believe based on your extensive research?
+So what is it that you've come to believe based on your extensive research?

-So the most contentious point on that is whether they came from Falan Gong or not.
+So the most contentious point on that is whether they came from Falun Gong or not.

-And then kind of the more contemporary um question is are they coming from Uyghurs or not?
+And then kind of the more contemporary question is, are they coming from Uyghurs or not?

 Are they like upselling?

-Are they just uh are they just running their mouths on you know a random phone call.
+Are they just, are they just running their mouths on, you know, a random phone call?

-The the way that I have approached this I have a paper as part of my dissertation that specifically um looks at this question of like the identity of the organs um because that's significant.
+The way that I have approached this, so I have a paper as part of my dissertation that specifically looks at this question of like the identity of the organs because that's significant.

-If the organs are coming from death penalty prisoners, they have a situation where the state so you can explain the the emergency transplants potentially even by death penalty prisoners where um the state has blood type prisoners but they just haven't actually carried out a formal judicial execution until they've been required for an organ.
+If the organs are coming from death penalty prisoners, they have a situation where the state, so you can explain the emergency transplants potentially even by death penalty prisoners, where the state has blood-typed prisoners, but they just haven't actually carried out a formal judicial execution until they've been required for an organ.

 And so there was mass detention starting in 99.

-And so the in terms of the organ transplantation system would not expect without any prior information that you know the growth of transplantation and the detention of a particular religious dissident group would be connected.
+And so in terms of the organ transplantation system, one would not expect, without any prior information, that the growth of transplantation and the detention of a particular religious dissident group would be connected.

-So you know six months after the repression and so for um my work what I've been able to gather is a large corpus of medical publications.
+And so for my work, what I've been able to gather is a large corpus of medical publications.

-And then they dip a little bit in early 2006, which happens to be when the actual the revelations of forced organ harvesting is it's called.
+And then they dip a little bit in early 2006, which happens to be when the actual revelations of forced organ harvesting, as it's called.

 Sure.

-So that's like, you know, you have this temporal um observation.
+So that's like, you know, you have this temporal observation.

 There's two explanations, right?

-When you see like, you know, mass repression of this group, mass detentions, and then um, you know, blood tests, you know, these um these phone calls, targeted organ examinations.
+When you see like, you know, mass repression of this group, mass detentions, and then, you know, blood tests, you know, these phone calls, targeted organ examinations, there are some particularly acute cases where a surgeon has another hat of like the leader of an anti-Falun Gong propaganda group.

 And that's unusual.

-Like why would uh a liver transplant surgeon also be specifically involved in um like repressing a religious minority.
+Like, why would a liver transplant surgeon also be specifically involved in like repressing a religious minority?

-And then on the other side there are there's um a well-known case of a of a security official who performed a lot of transplant, oversaw a lot of transplant operations.
+And then on the other side, there's a well-known case of a security official who performed a lot of transplant, oversaw a lot of transplant operations.

-So the security official was directly involved um in the repression of this group.
+So this security official was directly involved in the repression of this group.

 And so it's evidence like that, blood tests, organ examinations, and so on.